mezo-org/musd/final-presentation.md

 # Recovery Mode

-- **If the Total Collateral Ratio (TCR), the value of all of the collateral divided by the total debt, of the system ever falls below the Critical Collateral Ratio (CCR) of 150%, we enter into Recovery Mode.**
+- **If the Total Collateralization Ratio (TCR) ever falls below the Critical Collateral Ratio (CCR) of 150%, we enter into Recovery Mode.**
 - **RM restrictions:**
   - We require that newly opened troves have at least 150% (the CCR) collateral, rather than the normal 110%.
   - We do not charge a borrowing rate.
-  - We do not allow users to close troves.
+  - User actions must increase their collateralization ratio.
-  - Debt increases must be in combination with collateral increases such that the trove's collateral ratio improves and is above 150%.
+    - Debt increases must be in combination with collateral increases such that the trove's collateral ratio improves.
-  - Users cannot refinance their trove.

 ---

 # Pending Funds

-- **If the Stability Pool has insufficient funds to cover all of the trove debt, we redistribute both the debt and collateral among active troves**
-- **All of the debt and collateral is sent to the Default Pool, where a user's ownership of the default pool is equal to their proprotional ownership of all deposited collateral.**
-- **As a gas optimization, we track the these funds as "pending"**
+- **Liquidations that exceed Stability Pool capacity get redistributed**
+- **Your trove receives proportional share of liquidated debt and collateral**
+- **Tracked as "pending" for gas efficiency - applied when you next use your trove**

 ---